What is the K-Nearest Neighbors (KNN) Algorithm in Machine Learning?

 Consider two classes: A and B. The algorithm examines the states of nearby data points to determine whether a data point belongs to Class A or Class B. If most of the data points are in group A, it is almost certain that the data point in question belongs to group A.

 Now, you may wonder how the distance metric is calculated to determine whether or not a data point is a neighbor, right?
 There are numerous methods for calculating the distance between a data point and its nearest neighbor.
 These distance metrics include Euclidean distance, Cosine distance, Jaccard distance, Hamming distance, and a few others.
+The test point is evaluated by calculating distances to the closest training data points, which ultimately determines its classification label.

 Euclidean Distance is the true straight-line distance between two points in Euclidean space.